 ABOUT US

-The European Aerial Dance Festival was established by Gravity & Levity in 2010 and aims to bring exceptional aerial experiences to every body.
+Established by Gravity & Levity in 2010, the EADF aims to bring exceptional aerial experiences to every body.

 EADF was inspired by the original Frequent Flyers Aerial Dance Festival in Boulder, Colorado (running since 1998) and a desire to work collaboratively to create something similar for Europe.
 Lindsey Butcher (Artistic Director, Gravity & Levity), Chantal McCormick (Artistic Director, Fidget Feet Aerial) and Fred Deb (Artistic Director, Drapés Aériens) worked together to create and plan sister festivals: European Aerial Dance Festival (EADF), Irish Aerial Dance Festival (IADF) and Les Rencontres de Danse Aérienne (LRDA), respectively.

-European Aerial Dance Festival caters to seasoned professional aerial artists working across a range of apparatus as well as offering separate and tailored activity for hobbyists, cross trainers and beginners.
+The EADF caters to seasoned professional aerial artists working across a range of apparatus in addition to offering separate and tailored activity for aerial enthusiasts and beginners, including welcoming members from the local Worthing and Adur community.
 Our aim is to create a friendly and encouraging environment for everyone.
 Find out more about our Level Definitions below.

-Classes, creative labs and courses incl a breadth of aerial apparatus including: corde lisse, lyra, aerial dance harness, vertical dance, and cloud swing, as well as complimentary ground based apparatus and techniques including: cyr wheel, acrobatics, contortion, stretching, contact improvisation, dance, gyrotonics, and vayu aerial yoga.
+Classes, creative labs and courses incl a breadth of aerial apparatus including: corde lisse, lyra, aerial dance harness, vertical dance, and cloud swing, as well as complimentary ground based apparatus and techniques including: : cyr wheel, intro to contortion, massage and stretch, contact improvisation, dance, gyrokinesis inspired classes, and VAYU aerial yoga.
 Find out more about the breadth of classes at this year’s festival.

 EADF Tutors represent the best in the sector, drawing from world class talent each year.
 We often see popular tutors returning year on year, as well as inviting fabulous international newcomers to share their wealth of knowledge and skill.
 Find out more about the wonderful tutors at this year’s festival.